onflow/docs/docs/guides/fungible-token.md

 ### Creating a Minter

-Let's create a minter which is to mint vaults that have tokens in it.
-Need to keep track of tokens we are making with totalSupply
+Let's create a minter resource which is used to mint vaults that have tokens in them.
+We can keep track of tokens we are minting with totalSupply

 If we want the ability to create new tokens, we'll need a way to mint them.
 To do that, let's create another resource on the `FooToken` contract.
 This will have a `mintToken`function which can increase the total supply of the token.